A celebration of the arts, mental health and wellbeing

 “Plays and the arts provide people an alternative way to think about mental health instead of through facts and figures.
 It is a more personable and relatable delivery method”

-Collectively, we were delighted to bring audiences a diverse programme of world premieres, visual art and film as well as powerful live performance through spoken word, dance, music and theatre, including our new Sampad production about the journey of new parenthood, No Bond So Strong, written by Olivia Winteringham.
+Collectively in 2019, we were delighted to bring audiences a diverse programme of world premieres, visual art and film as well as powerful live performance through spoken word, dance, music and theatre, including our new Sampad production about the journey of new parenthood, No Bond So Strong, written by Olivia Winteringham.
 We also ran a Chai and Chat event with Birmingham-based, British Pakistani poet and playwright spoken word artist Nafeesa Hamid, who discussed mental health in the context of her own experiences, especially as a BME woman.

 A total of 1,163,788 people engaged with BEDLAM Arts and Health Festival 2019, both in person and online.